 though <THO>

-Do you know any other words that are difficult to pronounce?
-Ask me!
-Leave me a comment with your pronunciation questions below.
+Do you know any other -GH words that are difficult to pronounce?
+Let us know your favorite (or least favorite) -GH words below.